camptocamp/c2cgeoportal/doc/integrator/checker.rst

 Check collector
 ---------------

-Used to collect check from deferent instance in the parent/children structure.
+Used to collect check from different instance in the parent/children structure.
 It is needed to give only one URL to the infrastructure team.